 How do you keep warm in Japan?

-This is a list of things that keep you warm in Japan in the Japanese way -Because they are better quality, cheaper, more comfortable, cuter and more practical.
+This is a list of things that keep you warm in Japan in the Japanese way using heat pads and layers-Because they are better quality, cheaper, more comfortable, cuter and more practical.

 Heat pads AKA Kairo